Quantum Kerr Learning

-The kernel methods developed in machine learning over many years \cite{mohri2018foundations} could have natural connections to quantum mechanics.
-In the spirit of a kernel method, nonlinear machine learning problems could be transformed towards linear models in a sufficiently high dimensional \emph{Hilbert space}.
-In the classical machine learning context, the corresponding Hilbert space of a given kernel is abstract, while in the quantum computing setup, the Hilbert space could be \emph{physical}, such as the state vector space of a quantum device \cite{havlivcek2019supervised}.
-Complex quantum systems could produce complicated enough kernels that are hard to simulate using classical computers, providing a potential regime of quantum advantage in quantum machine learning \cite{liu2021rigorous}.
+Over several years in classical machine learning, kernel methods have been developed and applied to address numerous problems \cite{mohri2018foundations}.
+A non-linear machine learning problem could ideally be described by linear models in a sufficiently high dimensional \emph{Hilbert space} using these kernel methods.
+In the context of classical machine learning, the corresponding Hilbert space of a given kernel is abstract, whereas in the quantum computing setup, the Hilbert space could be \emph{physical} -- such as the state vector space of a quantum device \cite{havlivcek2019supervised}.
+Complex quantum systems could produce complicated enough kernels that are hard to evaluate using classical computers, providing a potential regime of quantum advantage in quantum machine learning \cite{liu2021rigorous}.

-Thus, how could we produce complicated kernels in a quantum system?
-In the quantum kernel method, the kernel is evaluated from quantum measurement.
+Now, how can we produce complicated kernels in a quantum system?
+In the quantum kernel method, the kernel is evaluated from a quantum measurement.
 For instance, if we consider a Hamiltonian with the real time evolution, $H(t)$, one could construct the kernel as

-Here, we are measuring the inner product of two quantum states, starting from $\ket{\psi}$, and evolving with the Hamiltonian $H(t)$ during time $T$ and $T'$ respectively, where $\mathbb{T}$ denotes time ordering in quantum mechanics.
+Here, starting from $\ket{\psi}$ and evolving with the Hamiltonian $H(t)$ during over times $T$ and $T'$ respectively, the inner product of two quantum states is measured. $\mathbb{T}$ denotes time ordering in quantum mechanics.
 The more complicated the Hamiltonian is, the harder it is for a classical computer to simulate.
-Here, the kernel $K$ is a matrix where the matrix element is specified by the input data $\mathbf{x}$ and $\mathbf{x}'$.
-The vectors $\mathbf{x}$ or $\mathbf{x}'$ could be made from parameters of Hamiltonians or the evolution time.
+In Equation \ref{eq:Kernel}, the kernel $K$ is a matrix where the matrix elements are specified by the input data points, $\mathbf{x}$ and $\mathbf{x}'$.
+The vectors $\mathbf{x}$ and $\mathbf{x}'$ could be constructed from parameters of the Hamiltonian or the evolution time.

 \textit{Model setup.---}In this paper, we consider a single-mode quantum system with Kerr non-linearity that could potentially provide computational benefits compared to its classical counterparts.
-Such systems can be easily realized in circuit QED experiments where the Kerr non-linearity can be obtained from Josephson junctions or the kinetic inductance of a superconducting resonator \cite{Xu2019,Han_2020}.
-We propose and describe the experimental realization in the Supplemental Material (SM).
-The effective Hamiltonian of the system is
+Such systems can be easily realized in circuit QED experiments where the Kerr non-linearity can be obtained from Josephson junctions or the kinetic inductance of a superconducting resonator \cite{Xu2019,Han_2020,Han2022}.
+We propose and describe an experimental realization in the supplemental material (SM).
+The effective Hamiltonian of the considered system can be described as,